 The primary goal of treating joint pain is to get your dog back to their regular mobility and level of activity.
-This is especially important because well-developed muscles around your dog's joints actually help to reduce the stress and strain they place on their joints.
-An active dog is a healthy dog.
+This is especially important because well-developed muscles around your dog's joints can help to reduce the stress and strain placed on the joints.
+It is often the case that an active dog is a healthy dog.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

 Are you concerned that your dog may be suffering from severe joint pain?
 Contact our emergency animal hospital if your dog requires urgent care, or come straight over.